Q: Why should we hire you?

 Q: Do you photograph gay, lesbian and same sex weddings?

 A: Yes.
-I love shooting LGBT weddings in the same as any other wedding.
+I love shooting LGBT weddings.
 You can view lots of examples under the "Weddings" tab, several blog posts as well as the Same Sex Weddings highlighted here.

 Q: Can we hear from some of your previous clients?